Ion Dragalina: Career in the Romanian Army

 On 1 December 1887, Dragalina resigned from the Austro-Hungarian Army and moved to Romania where he joined the Romanian Army ten days later, retaining his rank of Lieutenant.
 Thanks to the skills and qualifications he had acquired in Austria-Hungary, Dragalina embarked upon a successful military career in Romania.
 As Captain Dragalina, he served under then-Colonel Constantin Prezan, a Romanian General during the First World War who eulogized him in 1936: "to his teachings I owe the tactics and strategy and all I knew and applied during the war and as Chief of the General Staff".

-He advanced through the ranks becoming captain in 1892, major in 1899 and lieutenant-colonel in 1908.
+He advanced through the ranks becoming captain in 1892, major in 1899, and lieutenant-colonel in 1908.
 Between 1908 and 1911, lieutenant-colonel Dragalina was the commander of the Military Infantry School in Bucharest.
 For his work in developing the scientific curriculum and for the order and discipline instilled in the military education system, Ioan Dragalina was made a member of the Order of the Star of Romania, First class.

 In April 1911, colonel Dragalina took over the command of the 34th Regiment in Constanța.
 During this time, he was made a member of the Order of the Crown, Fourth Class.
 In 1915 he was promoted to Brigadier General and had under his command the Third Territorial Commandment.

 During the years of Romania's neutrality, Dragalina worked on fortifications in the Prahova Valley.

 World War I

-In 1916, prior to Romania entering the First World War on the side of the Allied Forces, Dragalina was named commander of the First Infantry Division, stationed at Drobeta-Turnu Severin.
+In 1916, prior to Romania entering the First World War on the side of the Allied Forces, Dragalina was named commander of the First Infantry Division, stationed at Turnu Severin.
 His troops patrolled a very large area on the western border, extending from the sources of the Argeș River to the city of Calafat.